 Exclusive vs. Shared Leads for Contractors

-By exercising a well-calculated, strategic SEO tactic, you should be—in theory—casting a wider net into a sea of quality, promising leads.
-But as we say and over: All leads are not created equal.
-Knowing the difference is the difference between outranking your competition and acquiring a solid stream of new customers looking for the very services you provide in your area.
+By using a well-calculated SEO strategy, you should be casting a wider net into a sea of quality, promising leads.
+But as we say over and over: all leads are not created equal.
+Knowing the difference is key to outranking your competition and acquiring a solid stream of new customers looking for the services you provide in your area.

 Within the world of lead generation companies, there are multiple business models that all boil down to you paying someone to drive potential customers your way.
-Sometimes that entails paying for every click on one of your company’s ads.
-Other times that entails paying for authentic leads from third parties.
+Sometimes that involves paying for every click on one of your company’s ads.
+Other times it involves paying for authentic leads from 3rd parties.

-In the case of the latter arrangement, there’s a distinction you should understand before pulling the trigger on purchasing leads—and that’s the difference between exclusive and shared leads.
+In the case of the latter arrangement, there’s a distinction you should understand before pulling the trigger on purchasing leads—the difference between exclusive and shared leads.